Ganga Saptami 2023: The Day To Honour Goddess Ganga

 - After the Ganga Aarti is over, saints circulate the lamp to all those who are present around.
 Cup your down-turned hands over the flame and raise your palms on the forehead to seek purification and blessing.
 Here, the aarti consists of small diyas and flowers that are later floated down the river.

-- On Ganga Saptami, the ceremony of Deepadan or the donation of a deep or a lamp is followed.
-Huge fairs are also organized near the banks of the holy river.
+- On Ganga Saptami, the ceremony of Deepadan or the donation of a deep or a lamp, is followed.
+Huge fairs are also organised near the banks of the holy river.

 - Reciting the Ganga Sahasranam Stotram and ‘Gayatri Mantra’ is also viewed to be very auspicious on Ganga Saptami.

-Ganga is viewed to be a ‘Devi’ or Goddess for Hindus and thus, devotees worship her with complete dedication and devotion on Ganga Saptami.
+Ganga is viewed to be a ‘Devi’ or Goddess for Hindus, and thus, devotees worship her with complete dedication and devotion on Ganga Saptami.
 This bestows them with happiness, fame, and salvation.
+You can Talk to our Expert Astrologers to know the Personalised rituals and how it can help you bring peace and happiness to your life.